postcss/postcss/Runner Guidelines.md

 Of course you can have documentation on other languages.
 Just put it in file like `README.ja.md`.

 ### 4.2.
-Have Changelog file
+Have Changelog

-You should describe changes of all releases in `ChangeLog.md`, `History.md` or some other separated file in project repository.
+You should describe changes of all releases in a separate file like `ChangeLog.md`, `History.md`, etc, or with [GitHub Releases](https://help.github.com/articles/creating-releases/).

 [Keep A Changelog] contains advices to write good Changelog.